 However, before getting worried, determine first if there is a reason for the irritation.
 If there is none, cross-check it with the other symptoms.

 Skin “dimpling” is when you see that your breast skin retracts or gets pulled in.
-This is also called “peau d’orange” because the skin starts looking like the peel of an orange.
+It happens because the cancer pulls on the suspensory ligaments that support the breast.

 Nipples only secrete breast milk.
 Any abnormal discharge is one of the early signs of breast cancer.
 Go to the hospital if there is blood.